100% Clean Electricity by 2035 Study

 NREL finds in all modeled scenarios the health and climate benefits associated with fewer emissions offset the power system costs to get to 100% clean electricity.

 Decarbonizing the power grid by 2035 could total $330 billion to $740 billion in additional power system costs, depending on restrictions on new transmission and other infrastructure development.
 However, there is substantial reduction in petroleum use in transportation and natural gas in buildings and industry by 2035.
-As a result, up to 130,000 premature deaths are avoided by 2035, which could save between $390 billion to $400 billion.
+As a result, up to 130,000 premature deaths are avoided by 2035, which could save between $390 billion to $400 billion in avoided mortality costs.

 When factoring in the avoided cost of damage from floods, drought, wildfires, and hurricanes due to climate change, the United States could save over an additional $1.2 trillion—totaling an overall net benefit to society ranging from $920 billion to $1.2 trillion.